solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 |   620   |    41   |   1900  |   235   |
 |   640   |    42   |   2000  |   250   |

-Table: mastery brackets and mass processing batches.
-Note that processing mastery brackets are not evenly spaced out every 50 mastery like in other lifeskills but they vary from 20 to 100 mastery.
+*Table: mastery brackets and mass processing batches.
+Note that processing mastery brackets are not evenly spaced out at every 50 mastery like in other lifeskills but they vary from 20 to 100 mastery.*

 ## 6. How much processing mastery do I need for processing?

 In other lifeskills, more mastery is always better.
-That only applies to processing to some extent.
+That only applies to processing to a certain point.
-Having higher processing mastery lets you process items at a faster rate but weight is still limiting factor.
-If your processing mastery is suffiently high, your character will run out of weight before you check back on your processing.
-Increasing processing mastery further won't change that.
+Having higher processing mastery lets you process items at a faster rate but weight is still a limiting factor.
+With high enough mastery your character will run out of weight before you check back on your processing.
+Increasing processing mastery beyond that point will let you be done faster but it won't increase the number of materials you can process in one afk session.
 On top of that, processing mastery scales fairly linear and there are no major breakpoints.

 So here's my advice:

 **Get your processing mastery to a point where you will barely run out of weight whenever you check back on your processing (on whichever recipe you commonly process).**

 # Recipes, Proc Rates and Process Times